rafariossaa/k8s-training/antonio_ramos/session01/exercise-03/README.md

 You must modify your /etc/hosts and add wordpress-exercise-03.com entry with ip from kubectl cluster-info

-You must modify rds-svc.yaml for a valid rds server name and populate for valid credential mariadb-secret.yaml
+You must modify rds-svc.yaml with a valid rds server name and populate with valid credentials mariadb-secret.yaml

 Wait until all pods are ready: